developer documentation

 &state=RANDOM_STATE_STRING

-The user will see a consent screen showing your app name and requested permissions.
-After approval, they're redirected to your redirect_uri with an authorization code:
+the user sees a consent screen with your app name and requested permissions. after approval they're redirected to your redirect_uri with an authorization code:

 https://yourapp.com/callback?code=AUTH_CODE&state=RANDOM_STATE_STRING